-The rapid pivot to online learning and collaboration by higher education institutions last spring was a testament to their resilience and unwavering commitment to their mission.
-Now, as the emphasis shifts toward repopulating physical campuses and maintaining the continuity of the vital work they do, many schools are focusing on flexible models that enable seamless transitions among in-person, remote and hybrid learning–placing dramatic new demands on campus networks.
+The rapid pivot to online learning and collaboration by higher education institutions has proven to be a testament to their resilience and unwavering commitment to their mission.
+Now, as the emphasis shifts toward finding balance between physical and virtual campuses, and maintaining the continuity of the vital work they do, many schools are focusing on flexible models that enable seamless transitions among in-person, remote and hybrid learning–placing dramatic new networking demands on campus networks.

 Knowledge rich, bandwidth poor

-Moving forward, higher education leaders must ensure their infrastructure can power new models of collaboration and learning, and continue to adapt to unpredictable conditions.
-Read more about the key components of agile networks for adaptive learning and strategies for campus administrators leading these network transformations in our latest research collaboration with Ciena and the Center for Digital Education, Bringing innovation back to campus: Accelerating the evolution of higher education.
+Moving forward, higher education institution leaders must partner closely with their IT departments to ensure their infrastructure can power new models of collaboration and learning, as well as continue to adapt to unpredictable conditions.
+To learn more about the key components of agile networks for adaptive learning and strategies for campus administrators leading these network transformations, read our insightful brochure, Enable a secure and adaptive learning environment: Smart technology solutions for schools.